 In order to apply for these funds, the City of Sugar Land prepared and submitted a PY 2008 Action Plan Amendment detailing the proposed use of the recovery funds.

-For more information regarding the CDBG program, please contact the Planning and Environmental Services Department at 281-275-2170.
+For more information regarding the CDBG program, please contact the Environmental & Neighborhood Services Department at 281-275-2170.